0dominik/react-ecommerce/README.md

 ## Overview

 This is a ecommerce React app.
-Template: symu.co
+It allows you to browse or search products and add them to cart.
+Template is from symu.co

 ## Technologies